 Learn more about our Youth In Motion DVDs.

-In addition, Youth in Motion's previous eight DVDs — five of which are compilations — cover a diverse range of subjects relating to LGBTQ history, culture, and politics.
+In addition, Youth in Motion's previous DVDs cover a diverse range of subjects relating to LGBTQ history, culture, and politics.
 Each DVD is accompanied by Curriculum & Action Guides which provide great starting points for discussion in classrooms, assemblies, and community events, and they also offer ideas and inspiration for taking action!
 Visit the links below to purchase previous collections through Frameline or other distributors and explore the Curriculum & Action Guides for each film.

 Previous collections available through Frameline Distribution for $25

 K-12 GSAs can purchase previous collections for greatly reduced price of $25 each.
 Click on the title below for more information on each film collection or email firstname.lastname@example.org for more info.
 Please note: these discounts are ONLY for K-12 institutions.

 Previous collections available through other distributors